irdin-pekaric/MobileAppACMSE2025/README.md

 This is the repository of the paper _"How Do Mobile Applications Enhance Security?
-An Exploratory Analysis of Use Cases and Provided Information"_, accepted to the 58th Hawaii International Conference on System Sciences ([ACMSE'25](https://acmse.net/2025/)).
+An Exploratory Analysis of Use Cases and Provided Information"_, accepted to the 2025 ACM Southeast Conference ([ACMSE'25](https://acmse.net/2025/)).

 If you use any of our resources, you are kindly invited to cite our paper: